aws-samples/aws-gateway-load-balancer-code-samples/aws-cloudformation/vpc_routing_enhancement_architectures/README.md

 * VPC routing enhacements based architectures are deployed using a distributed model.
 In a distributed model
   * GWLB and inspection appliances are hosted in a separate VPC.
 In this section, this vpc is referred to as *Inspection VPC*
   * GWLB endpoints are created/distriuted across different VPCs whose traffic needs to be inspected.
-These different VPCs are also referred to as *Spoke VPCs, Ingress VPCs,* etc.
+In this section, these different VPCs are referred to as *Egress VPCs, Ingress VPCs, Spoke VPCs* etc.
   * These distributed endpoints are connected to GWLB based VPC endpoint service hosted Inspection VPC

 * **You first need to create/deploy Inspection VPC sample template followed by Spoke VPCs.**